 Response:

-Brief descriptions of the four “typical” courses taken for the Graduate Certificate in Applied Statistics have been provided on lines 58-69 and 284-295.
-The statistics provided on lines 296-301 situate the number of graduate students in these fields that have completed the first graduate-level Applied Statistics course, the second semester Applied Statistics course, and the Graduate Certificate in Applied Statistics over the last 5 years.
+Brief descriptions of the four “typical” courses taken for the Graduate Certificate in Applied Statistics are now provided on lines 58-69 and 284-295.
+The statistics provided on lines 296-301 contextualize the number of graduate students in these fields that have completed the first graduate-level Applied Statistics course, the second semester Applied Statistics course, and the Graduate Certificate in Applied Statistics over the last five years.
 Table 1 has been revised to separate the programming languages participants had encountered in their coursework and the programming languages they made use of during their research.
-This separation along with the clarification on lines 302 to 305, better situate why students from the Ecology and Land Resources Environmental Science departments had exposure to SQL while others did not.
+This separation along with the clarification on lines 302 to 305, better orient why students from the Ecology and Land Resources Environmental Science departments had exposure to SQL while others did not.
 Additionally, Table 1 now explicitly states which Statistics courses each participant had completed before the study.
-These details more firmly situate the importance of Statistical training these fields, emphasizing how few courses these students typically complete during their coursework.
+These details more firmly establish the importance of Statistical training these fields, emphasizing how few courses these students typically complete during their coursework.

 It should be noted that the descriptions of these individuals are not intended to highlight different aspects of the experience of acquiring the computational skills necessary to implement statistics in environmental science research.
-These participants were selected as a cohort not to illuminate and understand this phenomenon.
+These participants were selected as a cohort to illuminate and understand this phenomenon.
 While elements of each of these participants could be distilled into a “typical” graduate environmental science student, that is not the intention of this study.
 Instead, the focus of this research is on how the lived experiences of these participants help us to understand the phenomenon of acquiring the statistical computing skills necessary for environmental science research.

 Smaller issues